A Game About Digging A Hole Review: Is It Worth The Dig?

 - No autosave.

-- The Fall damage is harsh and the height of it seems all over the place.
+- The Fall damage is harsh, and the height of it seems all over the place.

-- Bare minimal graphics settings.
+- Barely minimal graphics settings.

 - You have to delete your save to start the new achievements mode.